paperless-ngx/paperless-ngx/docs/api.md

 !!! note

-    Be aware that the URLs of all of these endpoints end with a `/`slash.
+    Note that all endpoint URLs must end with a `/`slash.

 ## Downloading documents